Forest Glen in Chicago in Cook County, Illinois — The American Midwest (Great Lakes)

 Erected by Commission on Chicago Landmarks; City of Chicago.

 Location.
 41° 59.589′ N, 87° 46.007′ W. Marker is in Chicago, Illinois, in Cook County.
 It is in Forest Glen.
-Marker is at the intersection of North Prescott Avenue and North Livermore Avenue, on the right when traveling west on North Prescott Avenue.
+It is at the intersection of North Prescott Avenue and North Livermore Avenue, on the right when traveling west on North Prescott Avenue.
 The marker is on a lamppost below the street sign for Livermore Avenue.
 Touch for map.
 Marker is at or near this postal address: 6181 North Prescott Avenue, Chicago IL 60646, United States of America.
 Touch for directions.

 More about this marker.
 The marker shows some signs of age, including some fading text and a little bit of rust.

 Regarding Old Edgebrook.
 Edgebrook is a one-of-a-kind enclave in Chicago, a three-block neighborhood on the city's far northwest side completely surrounded by Cook County Forest Preserve woods.
-The city designated the neighborhood a Chicago Landmark in 1988.
+The area was annexed by Chicago

 Also see . . .